 Other liver protects adaptogens according to TČM

-These are Chinese coptis, Chinese chocolate , Chinese liquorice , turmeric and standard mixtures of shiao-hu-tang (pinyin xiao-cha-hu-tang ) and shi-kuan-ta- buang -quan-da-bu-tang ) ( Lam2016hec ).
-Fulvotomenthosides from honeysuckle Lonicera fulvotomentosa , oleanolic acid (for the first time described from the olive tree ), leafy lawn and jellyfish ( Liu1994ech ) are also considered to be effective.
+These are Chinese coptis, Chinese chocolate , Chinese liquorice , turmeric and standard mixtures of shiao-hu-tang (pchin-jin xiao-cha-hu-tang ) and shi-kuan-ta- buang -quan-da-bu-tang ) ( Lam2016hec ).
+Fulvotomenthosides from honeysuckle Lonicera fulvotomentosa , oleanolic acid (for the first time described from the olive tree ), leafy lawn and jellyfish ( Liu1994ech ) are also effective .

-It is strange that the plant kingdom, in which we have so many plants "on the liver," would not have had the same great kingdom of mushrooms as important hepatoprotective adaptogens.
-However, the fungus empire is less explored because mushrooms are getting worse, can not be easily grown and planted, so their traditional knowledge is particularly inadequate in Europe.
-Let us say at least a model gloss glossy gloss gloss adaptogen, which has hepatoprotective effects.
+It is strange that the plant kingdom, in which we have so many "liver" plants, would not have the same great kingdom of mushrooms as containing important hepatoprotective adaptogens.
+The mushroom empire is less well-researched, because mushrooms are getting worse, they can not be easily grown and planted, so their traditional knowledge is particularly inadequate in Europe.
+Let's say at least the model glossy gloss gloss adaptogen model, which has hepatoprotective effects.

-The effect against hepatic impairment in gloss gloss has been quantified in a mouse model of liver damage by cadmium.
-G. lucidum has increased 8-fold the production of metallothionein mRNA ( Jin2013peg ), a protein whose task in the liver is to accumulate and detoxify heavy metals.
-The hepatoprotective effect of glans was found in experimental poisoning of CCl 4 ( Sudheesh2012glp ), benzpyrene ( Lakshmi2006aam ) and also in the case of radiotherapy and cytostatic damage ( Wang2006aae ).
-The effect of gloss cirrhosis against cirrhosis after CCl 4 damage is experimentally demonstrated by the Kwon2011aaf study.
+The effect against liver damage in gloss gloss was quantified in a mouse model of liver damage by cadmium.
+G. lucidum has increased 8-fold the production of metallothionein mRNA ( Jin2013peg ), a protein whose job in the liver is to accumulate and detoxify heavy metals.
+The hepatoprotective effect of glans was found in experimental CCl4 poisoning ( Sudheesh2012glp ), benzpyrene ( Lakshmi2006aam ), and also in radiotherapy and cytostatic damage ( Wang2006aae ).
+The effect of gloss corrosion against cirrhosis after CCl 4 damage is demonstrated by the Kwon2011aaf study.

 Hepatoprotective herbs of European tradition

-Before the massive arrival of Paracelsus drugs, we also treated hepatic herpes in Europe - we have forgotten more than others .
-And maybe we've never been as good as TCM doctors.
-Anyway, in European herb tradition, we have dubious categories of cholagogs and so-called stomachi (stomach plants).
+Before the Paracelsus drugs were massive, we treated hepatic herpes in Europe - we just forgot to forget about them.
+And maybe we never did as well as the TCM doctors did not know.
+Anyway, in the European herb tradition we have dubious categories of cholagogs and so-called stomachi (stomach plants).
 One can notice a striking tendency to consider any bitter plants (the so-called amara - chicory, chicory, peasant, dandelion, vagina ...) good for the liver.

-So, besides the well-known and widely recommended Siphon Marsh , containing silymarin with proven hepatoprotective effects ( Bahmani2015smb ), there are dozens of medicinal plants that are generally health-promoting and potentially effective for the liver: basil, medical benedict, bold, teaspoon, chicory, blackberry, black Currant, juniper, ginkgo, kale, juniper, yarrow, crayfish, creep, yarrow, rapeseed, broke, schisandra, mistletoe, sandy, sandy, sage, peasant and list goes up to species for which it is not clear , To what extent their recommendation goes back to the time of dubious doctrine of the signatory, such as the livers of the creeper and the vagle of the three-lobes, which may be cured because their leaves resemble the shape of the liver.
+So, besides the well-known and widely recommended Olive Marrow Squirrel that contains silymarin with proven hepatoprotective effects ( Bahmani2015smb ), there are dozens of medicinal plants that are generally health-promoting and potentially effective for the liver: basil, medical benedict, bold, teaspoon, chicory, blackberry, black currant, juniper, ginkgo, kale, juniper, yarrow, crayfish, creeping beetle, yarrow, rape, broke, schisandra, mistletoe, sandy, sandy, sage, peasant and list goes up to species for which it is not clear , to what extent their recommendation goes back to the time of dubious doctrines, such as the liver lizard and the lobster lobster, which may be cured because their leaves resemble the shape of the liver.
 I do not want to detract from the European herbal tradition.
-I'm just saying that unlike TČM, we would have to carry out much more scientific work than our plants before we get those with the greatest hepatoprotective effects.
-Our herbalists sometimes sum up with the saying, "Eat a thistle and a hill of vegetables."
-Of the thistle kingdom, artichokes are also recommended, and no cuticle boar from which root is used, but whose young capitals can be consumed as artichokes.
-Even the medical benedict is a thistle and in the above list would (along with the play and the smile) belong to the more effective ones.
-Some herbalists additionally add a ribbon and some deaf - anemone, anemone, mint, balm and the aforementioned sage.
-Stanislav Sehnalek also mentions the Indian plant Picrorhiza kurroa ( ), Which is not available in our country.
+I'm just saying that, unlike TČM, we would have to carry out much more scientific work than we would get those with the greatest hepatoprotective effects.
+Our herbalists sometimes sum up it with the saying, "Eat a thistle and a hill of vegetables."
+Of the thistle kingdom, artichokes and acorns are also recommended, of which the root is used, but whose young cattle can be consumed just like artichokes.
+Even the medical benedict is a thistle and in the above list would (along with the beer and the smile) belong to the more efficient ones.
+Some herbalists additionally add a ribbon and some deaf-eaten - apple, eggplant, mint, lemon balm and the aforementioned sage.
+Stanislav Sehnalek also mentions the Indian plant Picrorhiza kurroa ( ), which is not available in our country.

 It is worth noting 26941826, which focuses on NAFLD (.